tahaebaed/redux-toolkit/README.md

+with `createAsyncThunk` API you can build a thunk action and it's accept 2 parameter Unordered Lists:
+1- name
-with `createAsyncThunk` API you can build a thunk action and it's accept 2 parameter Unordered Lists: name of type 1call back async call function example at [createAsyncThunk](./src/store/slices/people/people.js) for more info about you can visit [redux-toolkit createAsyncThunk docs](https://redux-toolkit.js.org/api/createAsyncThunk).
+2- call back async call function example at [createAsyncThunk](./src/store/slices/people/people.js) for more info about you can visit [redux-toolkit createAsyncThunk docs](https://redux-toolkit.js.org/api/createAsyncThunk).